Earnings per common share increases to $0.10 ($0.13 in Canadian Dollars1)

-(all figures compared to the relative prior year period, unless otherwise noted)
+(All figures in U.S. dollars, compared to Q1 2019, unless otherwise noted)

 (All figures are in U.S. dollars)